ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Western sentinel._](https://chroniclingamerica.loc.gov/lccn/sn84026526/1880-09-23/ed-1/seq-1)

 #### 1880-09-23 &middot; Winston [i.e. Winston-Salem], N.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ten.
-Generations after generations,
-says an eloquent modern wriler, b ive
-felt aa well as we teel, and their
-lellows were as active in life as uuni
-are now.
-They passed away as a­
 por. while Nature wore the same as­
 pect of beauty as her Creator com
 inanded her lo wear.
 And so, liUe­